 Does My Dog Have Cat Scratch Fever?

-The most obvious cause of cat scratch fever is being scratched by an infected cat.
-That being said, it's actually thought that far more dogs get Bartonella from flea, tick, sandfly, mite, and fly bites.
+The most obvious cause of cat scratch fever in humans is being scratched by an infected cat.
+Dogs get Bartonella from flea, tick, sandfly, mite, and fly bites.
 Chronic immunosuppression can lead to a predisposition to other infections.

 Once cat scratch fever is found to be the culprit behind your dog's sickness, the road to recovery may be long.
-While treatment can take months, most dogs eventually go on to make a full recovery.
+While treatment can take several weeks, most dogs eventually go on to make a full recovery.

 How is Cat Scratch Fever Similar in Dogs and Humans?